bcgov/namex/solr/docs/solr_standalone_customization.md

 # Installing Solr

-*September 2018 – Windows 7 government workstation*
+*October 2018 – Windows 7 government workstation*

 Apache Solr is the search index database used by the name examination system.
 To do development with Solr, you may want to run it locally as a standalone server - this allows for rapid reconfiguration without the overheads associated with GitHub and OpenShift.

-The documentation describes the process for reconfiguring Apache Solr so that it can use JDBC connections to read from databases.
+This documentation describes the process for reconfiguring Apache Solr so that it can use JDBC connections to read from databases.
 These connections are used for both loading the core data as well as the synonyms used for queries.
 This process should not need to be repeated often - once it has been done for a new version of Solr, it can be zipped up and made available to the team.